akolchin/akolchin.github.io/README.md

 - where can I get them?
 - how to make them to the end-user related?

-From a technical point of view, this part most likely will utilize [Google streaming solution: PubSub, Dataflow, Bigquery.](https://cloud.google.com/solutions/stream-analytics)
+From a technical point of view, this part most likely will utilize [Google streaming solution: Pub/Sub, Dataflow, Bigquery.](https://cloud.google.com/solutions/stream-analytics)

 Google Data Studio could also be used to visualize collected data, but maybe I just integrate visualization into a web application.
 In the lucky case, I will try to utilize Google AI/ML services as well.